ericlovesmath/abstract-machines/LOG.md

     - SECD: No issues, assumes all previous bounds are recursive for simplicity
     - CEK: No issues
     - CESK: No issues
-    - SK: TODO
+    - SK: No issues, duplicated bindings for defaults

 * Add fun `base.src` for simple stdlib

+- TODO: Clean up all the REPL related code
 - TODO: Add tests for REPL/sequential code
-- TODO: Better `assert` errors
+- TODO: Better `assert` errors with `error` primitive
 - TODO: Use `assert` to run tests instead of special form

 ## Working Notes